marcadeant/marcadeant/README.md

 ### Hi !

-👉 I'm **Antoine Marcadé**, 28 years old's Data Analyst.
+👉 I'm **Antoine Marcadé**, 29 years old's Data Analyst.
 👉 I'm living in suburbs of Paris
-👉 I'm following a 1-year data analyst professional training  ending in october 2022
+👉 My last study was a 1-year data analyst professional training at OpenClassrooms academy in november 2022
 👉 I'm open to work getting the opportunity helping companies to value their data and find keys indicator to improve business

 <br></br>